jlawest/scraper_combo_project/README.md

 # Fossil Men's Watches Scraper

 This Python script scrapes product data from the Fossil website's men's watches section and saves it to a CSV file.
-It utilizes HTTP requests and HTML parsing to extract information such as product titles and prices.
+It utilises HTTP requests and HTML parsing to extract information such as product titles and prices.

 ## Modules Required